Unboxed-Software/solana-course/content/env-variables.md

 );
 ```

 The next, update the test to create a mint using the keypair, which will enable us to reuse the same mint address each time the tests are run.
+Remember to replace the file name with the one generated in the previous step.

 ```ts
 let mint: anchor.web3.PublicKey